yarski25/smart-indoor-garden/README.md

 ## About The Project

-Arduino project is built with arduino IDE
+Arduino project is built with Platform IO